francescovenica/sample-app/PART-1.md

 };
 ```

-then we need to validate the authentication token:
+then we need to validate the authentication token using the `verifySessionCookie` function, if the second argument is `true` it will be a bit slower as it checks if the token has been revoked, if `false` it only check the validity of the token and it will be quicker becuase we don't need any additional network request:

 ```
 /* src/middleware/auth.ts */